Shocking facts about Homelessness

 • self-harm and sometimes ultimately suicide.

-We all know somebody has been through a traumatic experience of loss of regular income caused by job redundancy, business collapse, sickness, mental health etc. Couple this with no financial reserves, a domestic break up or no welfare benefits then Homelessness quickly becomes a reality.
+We all know somebody who has been through a traumatic experience of loss of regular income caused by job redundancy, business collapse, sickness, mental health etc. Couple this with no financial reserves, a domestic break up or no welfare benefits then Homelessness quickly becomes a reality.

 Hundreds of millions of people are caught up in this cycle and are suffering in silence at any given point in time.
 Some are fortunate to receive help to bounce back, but many do not.
 The Salvation Army told us that tens of thousands of Australian men are destitute living in their cars and cannot provide for their families.